Brikwerk/nxbt/README.md

 ### My controller disconnects after exiting the "Change Grip/Order" Menu

-This can occasionally occur due to timing sensitivites when transitioning off of the "Change Grip/Order" menu.
+This can occasionally occur due to timing sensitivities when transitioning off of the "Change Grip/Order" menu.
 To avoid disconnections when exiting this menu, please only press A (or B) a single time and wait until the menu has fully exited.
 If a disconnect still occurs, you should be able to reconnect your controller and use NXBT as normal.

 ### "No Available Adapters"